Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 2. Corporate clients very often ask how to handle documentation.

-3. Its creation is built into the sprints as part of development (if documentation for a task is needed, we write it) or as a fixed block of hours.
+3. Its creation is built into sprints as part of the development process (if the task requires documentation, we write it) or as a fixed block of hours.

 4. Agile principles in IT development help our clients stay ahead of competitors and skim the cream off any market.